zhaobe/ruby-on-rails/README.md

 - edit library/config/routes.rb
 - run `rake routes` to list all the defined routes

+## Creating Views
+- run `rails server` to start the server and go to localhost:3000/book/list to see list.html.erb

 ## Take Note Of...
 - The library/db/migrate/*_subjects.rb and library/db/migrate/*_books.rb file have drop_table first and then creation of the tables in self.up.
 Should remove the drop_table line of code.